 If you can do it online, you can make money doing it.
 Whether you work for someone, such as a platform like VIPKid or a virtual assistant platform, or you start your own thing, there are opportunities out there.

 Every blog you see is likely monetized (they make money).
 Is it something you can do, or would you rather do something more hands-on?
-The sky is the limit to increase your household income and bring more income streams into your home.
+The sky is the limit to increasing your household income and bringing more income streams into your home.